Illustration by Jennifer Tapias Derch

-The ideal WMS also has the need-to-have features your team listed (and a few nice-to-haves, too).
+The ideal WMS includes the need-to-have features your team listed (and a few nice-to-haves, too).
 The final cherry on top is a WMS vendor that has the training materials you need to train warehouse staff on how to use the software.

 Once you’ve chosen, start integrating the WMS with your existing setup.
 Elliott Davidson, an ecommerce consultant at Parcel Master, advises the following:

-- Run a logical labeling system for your bin locations, like zone, row, rack, shelf, and totoe.
+- Run a logical labeling system for your bin locations, like zone, row, rack, shelf, and tote.

-- Don’t put all one brand’s product in one location.
+- Don’t put all one brand’s products in one location.
 The odds of picking the wrong color or size, even a slightly different product, are a lot higher.

 - Your bestselling items should be on the closest racks to the packing benches to reduce how far the pickers have to walk to process orders.

-- Run a bar code scanner so you can have multiple quality assurance checks to make sure you are picking and packing the correct products to reduce errors.
+- Run a bar code scanner so you can have multiple quality assurance checks to make sure you’re picking and packing the correct products to reduce errors.